 But first, let’s recap the last couple of months.

 Vietnam used to have a relatively cheap tourist visa stamp fee for U.S. citizens.
-You could get a one month, single-entry tourist visa stamp for $25 USD and the entire process could be done online without having to send in your actual passport.
+You could get a one month, single-entry visa for Vietnam US citizen for $25 USD and the entire process could be done online without having to send in your actual passport.
 That was great for students, backpackers and those who wished to add a side trip to Vietnam as part of a much longer Asia itinerary.
 But on August 29, 2016, Vietnam changed their visa process without notice and increased their visa stamp fee significantly for U.S. citizens.

 For those who traveled to Vietnam during that unfortunate time, they had to pay $135 for a one year, multiple-entry visa stamp (in addition to the visa processing fee).
 Even though their visa approval letters were approved for the one month, single-entry visas prior to the fee change, the moment they landed in Vietnam, their one month, single-entry visas were “upgraded” to the one year, multiple entry visas and the more expensive visa stamps were required to be paid in cash.